mohanmca/cassandra_playground/cassandra_definitive_guide_anki.md

   * “Rather than dealing with the uncertainty of the correctness of an answer, the data is made unavailable until it is absolutely certain that it is correct.”
 * Casual consistency (Happens before)
 * Eventual consisteny (matter of milli-seconds)

+## Strong consistency in Cassandra

+* R + W > RF = strong consistency
+* In this equation, R, W, and RF are the read replica count, the write replica count, and the replication factor, respectively;

 ## Row-Oriented (Wide column store)